 Why Does Switzerland Top All Quality of Life Rankings?

 Switzerland’s economic performance has only had a limited impact on the environment.
-The 2018 Environment Performance Index (EPI) again ranks Switzerland in top position, mainly because of its use of hydroelectric power and its highly efficient public transportation system.
+The 2020 Environment Performance Index (EPI) again ranks Switzerland in one of the top position, mainly because of its use of hydroelectric power and its highly efficient public transportation system.
 A well-preserved environment easily accessible by public transport, safe cities (and countryside), outstanding public healthcare and an excellent infrastructure make living in Switzerland very pleasant.

 Let’s have a closer look at some of these: